movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 no compat-ro bits are supported.
 Mount requires the newest valid superblock, no pending log, no seeding device or read-only selected tree, and an extent tree without legacy extent items, shared references, snapshots, or simple-quota owner refs.
+Pending orphan cleanup in the root tree or any file tree rejects writable mount.
 Keep read and write feature masks separate: parsing does not imply maintenance.

 Current limits: